ucbds-infra/otter-grader/docs/workflow/otter_generate/index.md

 The general usage of `otter generate` is to create a zip file at some output directory (`-o` flag, default `./`) which you will then use to create the grading image.
 Otter Generate has a few optional flags, described in the [Otter CLI Reference](../../cli_reference.md).

 If you do not specify `-t` or `-o`, then the defaults will be used.
 If you do not specify `-r`, Otter looks in the working directory for `requirements.txt` and automatically adds it if found; if it is not found, then it is assumed there are no additional requirements.
+If you do not specify `-e`, Otter will use the default `environment.yml`.
 There is also an optional positional argument that goes at the end of the command, `files`, that is a list of any files that are required for the notebook to execute (e.g. data files, Python scripts).
 To autograde an R assignment, pass the `-l r` flag to indicate that the language of the assignment is R.

 The simplest usage in our example would be